devrahulbanjara/MLOps/OOP in Python/README.md

 ## 9. Dynamic Typing vs. Static Type Checking

-Python is dynamically typed, but type hints can improve code clarity (*Not o OOP concept but still adding it here*).
+Python is dynamically typed, but type hints can improve code clarity (*Not a OOP concept but still adding it here*).

 ```python
 # Without type hints